 Between the fertile central valley to the south and the vast expanse of the Atacama Desert to the north, El Norte Chico—or Chile’s Little North—hosts a fantastically eclectic range of climates, landscapes, and activities in a compact area.
 Among the burnt hills, stargazers and wine buffs rub shoulders with adrenaline seekers in a region known equally for its white-sand beaches and towering

 mountains as its world-class research telescopes and vineyards.

-But El Norte Chico's appeal isn't purely metallurgical.
-The coastline has some of the best beaches in the country.
-Offshore there are rocky islands that shelter colonies of penguins and sea lions.
+These varied landscapes and ecosystems, unsurprisingly, are home to a diverse range of flora and fauna.
+Visitors with the will to tear themselves away from the beaches can tour rocky offshore islands that shelter colonies of penguins and sea lions or cruise the clear, cool waters of the marine reserves where sperm whales and bottlenose dolphins flourish.
 Shimmering mountain lakes are home to huge flocks of flamingos.
 Even the parched earth flourishes twice a decade in a phenomenon called el desierto florido, or the flowering desert.
 During these years, the bleak landscape gives way to a riot of colors—flowers of every hue imaginable burst from the normally infertile soil of the plain.

 On El Norte Chico's northern frontier is the Río Copiapó.
 This is the region that grew up and grew rich during the silver boom.
-The town of Copiapó, this area's most important trade center, makes an excellent jumping-off point for exploring the hinterland.
-Heading toward the ocean, you'll come to Parque Nacional Pan de Azúcar, where you'll find some of El Norte Chico's most stunning coastal scenery.
+The town of Copiapó, this area's most important trade center, makes an excellent jumping off point for exploring the hinterland.
+Heading toward the ocean, you come to Parque Nacional Pan de Azúcar, where some of El Norte Chico's most stunning coastal scenery is.